top of page

 Book a video consultation with our physios

-Let’s face it, we’ve all tried to train with a niggle or two.
-Sometimes it works, but other times it blows up in your face and you end up with a full blown injury.
-In this article I’ll share my method for deciding when to rest and when to train.
+Let’s face it, we’ve all tried training with a niggle injury or two.
+Sometimes it works, but other times it blows up in your face, and you end up with a full blown injury.
+In this article, I’ll share my method for deciding when to rest and when to train.

 Here's the video from the livestream I did: